 Some treaties guarantee the right to education generally, others apply to specific groups or contexts

 UNESCO Convention against Discrimination in Education and the International Covenant on Economic, Social and Cultural Rights guarantee the right to education generally, that is, for all people.
-Other treaties apply to specific groups (children, women, persons with disabilities, refugees and migrant) or for specific contexts (for example, education in armed conflicts and education and child labour).
+Other treaties apply to specific groups (children, women, persons with disabilities, refugees and migrant) or in specific contexts (for example, education in armed conflicts and education and child labour).

 Human rights mechanisms monitor and protect the right to education as enshrined in treaties

 The following subsections provide details on the core international and regional legal instruments recognising the right to education.
-For a more complete overview, see International Instruments - The Right to Education
+For a more complete overview, see International Instruments - The Right to Education.